webtides/luna-docs/content/docs/components/properties.md

 ## Making properties available on the client

-Which properties are made available to the client depends on the `renderer` that is being used.
-The default renderer for basic `HTMLElement` makes, in addition to the attributes, all properties available to the client which are loaded using the `loadDynamicProperties` or `loadStaticProperties` methods.
+Which properties are made available to the client depends on the `factory` that is being used.
+The default factory for basic `HTMLElement` makes, in addition to the attributes, all properties available to the client which are loaded using the `loadDynamicProperties` or `loadStaticProperties` methods.